codsen/codsen/packages/string-left-right/README.md

 ## API - left() and right()

-Both exported functions have the same API.
+Both exported functions have the same API:

 **left(str, \[, idx])**

 **right(str, \[, idx])**

 On both, the first input argument is a string, the optional second (marked by brackets above) is a starting index.
 We "look" to the left or to the right of that index, then report a first non-whitespace character's index on that side.
 In absence, we return `null`.

+The determinator for whitespace is truthy `string.trim().length` - the trimmed string must have length; otherwise, it's a whitespace.

+These functions allow you to locate the first non-whitespace character on left or right.

 For example,